Hand dyed yarn plant based fibes with natural dyes only

-The ‘Aberfan Disaster’ occurred at around 9.13am, 21st October 1966, the last day before half-term, only minutes after the pupils at Pantglas Junior School had returned to their classrooms after morning school assembly after singing ‘All Things Bright and Beautiful’.
+The ‘Aberfan Disaster’ occurred on the last day before half-term, only minutes after the pupils at Pantglas Junior School had returned to their classrooms from the morning school assembly.
+They had been singing ‘All Things Bright and Beautiful’.
 If the disaster had happened just a few minutes earlier, many of the children’s deaths may have been avoided.
 What were the Aberfan disaster facts ....

 The image of the stopped clock encapsulates that moment in time.
-At around Friday 9.13am a complete disaster struck this small Welsh mining community which would devastate the village for a generation.
+At around Friday 9.13am on 21st October 1966, a complete disaster struck this small Welsh mining community which would devastate the village for a generation.
 A colliery spoil tip on the slopes of Mynydd Merthyr, a broad ridge of high ground above the village containing numerous underground springs collapsed.
-More than 100,000 tonnes of coal, shale and water formed a slurry that flowed down the hill at over 80 miles per hour and engulfed Aberfan and in particular its school, Pantglas Junior School.
+More than 100,000 tonnes of coal, shale and water formed a forty feet high slurry that flowed down the hill at over 80 miles per hour and engulfed its school, Pantglas Junior School and 18 surrounding houses.
 The first injured school children arrived at the nearest hospital at 9.50am , St. Tydfil's Hospital in Merthyr Tydfil.
 The remaining rescued casualties all arrived before 11:00 am.
 A further 9 casualties were sent to the East Glamorgan General Hospital.
 Eight year old Jeff Edwards was rescued from the school at 11.00am - he was the last person to be rescued.
 No survivors were found after 11:00 am.

 The rescue operation was immense with some 2,000 emergency service workers and volunteers involved.
 Despite the gallant efforts of those involved, it was nearly a week before all the bodies were recovered.